 To use the CSV Uploader:

-- Sign in and select the CSV Uploader link at the very top of the page.
+- Sign in and select the CSV Uploader link on the Home tab.

 - Drag and drop a CSV file into the provided box, or browse to it using the Choose a File button.

 - The file will be parsed and a preview of the data to be uploaded will be shown.

 - Select which channels you wish to upload by toggling the columns in the Confirm Channel Upload row.